Mosawer Ahadi

-Mosawer Ahadi (born 8 March 2000) is an Afghan professional footballer who plays as a winger for Ykkösliiga club JäPS and the Afghanistan national football team.
+Mosawer Ahadi (مصور احدی; born 8 March 2000) is an Afghan professional footballer who plays as a winger for Ykkösliiga club JäPS and the Afghanistan national football team.

 Club career

 Palloherko Keski-Uusimaa

 Ahadi's first senior club was PKKU in the Kakkonen.
 He made his senior league debut for the club on 29 April 2017 in a 3–2 away victory over PEPO.
 He was subbed off after 68 minutes, to be replaced by Phondo Wälläri.
 He scored his first league goal for the club on 13 June 2017 in a 1–1 home draw with Klubi 04.
 His goal, scored in the 61st minute, made the score 1-1.

 Honka

 In December 2017, Ahadi moved to FC Honka in the Veikkausliiga, arriving alongside Felix Ferahyan and Youness Rahimi.
 He made his league debut for the club on 14 May 2018 in a short stint off the bench against VPS.
 He was subbed on for Kasperi Liikonen in the 88th minute.
 For the remainder of the season, Ahadi played with the Honka youth team, Honka Akatemia in the Kakkonen.
 He scored two goals in Honka Akatemia's 6–0 victory over KK-46 on 1 June 2018.

 After coming back from loan at Ekenäs, Ahadi signed a contract extension with Honka for the 2019 season.